Strawberry poison dart frog: Captivity

 Oophaga pumilio is a popular frog in captivity, due to its striking colors and unique life cycle.
 They have been imported in vast quantities to the United States and Europe since the early 1990s, when they would typically be available for around US$75 each.
 However, these shipments have since stopped, and O. pumilio is much less common and available in reduced diversity.
+A select number of hobbyists and breeders are successfully reproducing these frogs in captivity, and healthy, captive-bred individuals have become much easier to find (in the 21st century).

 In Europe, O. pumilio is much more diverse due to an increased frequency of smuggling and the resulting offspring of smuggled animals.
 Smuggling of dart frogs is less common elsewhere, but is still a large problem as it kills large numbers of animals and often degrades or destroys viable habitat.

 Recently, O. pumilio has been exported from Central America again in small numbers from frog farms.
 Because of this, they have seen a huge increase in numbers in the dart frog community and are regularly available.

 Common color morphs in captivity

 One example of a color morph is the blue jeans morph.
 It is most common throughout the species range, but is relatively rare in the United States pet trade.
 Most of these animals came from imports during the 1990s, or are their descendants.
-As of 2003, it was observed that this morph could be found throughout Costa Rica, as well as in mainland Panama.
+As of 2003, it was observed that this morph could be found throughout Costa Rica, as well as mainland Panama.